-Little Rock teachers union to hold 1-day strike
+Little Rock teachers to go on strike over union power

 LITTLE ROCK, Ark.
-(AP) — Little Rock teachers will strike for one day this week over an Arkansas panel’s decision to strip their collective bargaining power and complaints about state control of the 23,000-student district, union officials said Thursday.
+(AP) — Little Rock teachers will go on strike for one day this week over an Arkansas panel’s decision to strip their collective bargaining power and complaints about state control of the 23,000-student district, union officials said Monday.

-The strike will be only the second time teachers have walked out of the job in Arkansas history.
+The strike that will take place Thursday will be only the second time teachers have walked out of the job in Little Rock history.
 The Little Rock Education Association’s announcement comes after the state Board of Education in October voted to no longer recognize the union when the contract expired Oct.
 31.

 Union leaders are calling for the state to give them back their bargaining power.
 Before the contract ended on Oct.
 31, the Little Rock School District had been the only one in Arkansas where a teachers union had collective bargaining power.

-Note: This story has been corrected to reflect that that 1987 was the last time a strike was held in the district, not the state, and that the announcement was made Monday.